For All Mankind (TV series): Development

 According to Ronald D. Moore, the idea of the show came about during lunch with former NASA astronaut Garrett Reisman, when they discussed the possibility of an alternate history in which the Soviets reached the Moon before the Americans.
-On December 15, 2017, it was announced that Apple had given the production a one-season series order.
+In December 2017, it was announced that Apple had given the production a one-season series order.
 The series was created by Ronald D. Moore, Matt Wolpert, and Ben Nedivi.
 Maril Davis serves as executive producer alongside Moore, Wolpert, and Nedivi.
 Production companies involved with the series include Sony Pictures Television and Tall Ship Productions.
-On October 5, 2018, it was announced that the series had been officially titled For All Mankind.
+In October 2018, it was announced that the series had been officially titled For All Mankind.
 The series was renewed for a second season in October 2019.
-On November 19, 2020, it was announced that the second season would premiere on February 19, 2021.
-On December 8, 2020, ahead of the second-season premiere, Apple TV+ renewed the series for a third season.
-On July 22, 2022, Apple TV+ renewed the series for a fourth season.
+In November 2020, it was announced that the second season would premiere in February 2021.
+In December 2020, ahead of the second-season premiere, Apple TV+ renewed the series for a third season.
+In July 2022, Apple TV+ renewed the series for a fourth season.
+In April 2024, the series was renewed for a fifth season.

 Casting

 In August 2018, it was announced that Joel Kinnaman, Michael Dorman, Sarah Jones, Shantel VanSanten, and Wrenn Schmidt had been cast in main roles and that Eric Ladin, Arturo Del Puerto, and Rebecca Wisocky would appear in a recurring capacity.
-On October 5, 2018, it was reported that Jodi Balfour had been cast in a series regular role.
+In October 2018, it was reported that Jodi Balfour had been cast in a series regular role.

-On November 19, 2020, Cynthy Wu, Coral Peña and Casey W. Johnson had been cast in main roles for the second season.
+In November 2020, Cynthy Wu, Coral Peña and Casey W. Johnson had been cast in main roles for the second season.
 Also, Krys Marshall and Sonya Walger were promoted to the main cast for the second season.
-On December 16, 2020, Michaela Conlin joined the cast in a supporting role for the second season.
+In December 2020, Michaela Conlin joined the cast in a supporting role for the second season.
 In June 2021, it was reported that Edi Gathegi joined the season three cast as a series regular.

-In August 2022, it was reported that Daniel Stern joined the cast as a series regular for the fourth season.
-In September 2022, Toby Kebbell and Tyner Rushing joined the cast as series regulars for the fourth season.
-In November 2022, Svetlana Efremova joined the cast as a series regular for the fourth season.
+For the fourth season, Daniel Stern, Toby Kebbell, Tyner Rushing and Svetlana Efremova were cast as series regulars.
+In July 2024, Mireille Enos and Costa Ronin were cast in series regular roles for the fifth season.

 Filming

 Principal photography for the series commenced in August 2018 in Los Angeles, California.
 In March 2019, The New York Times reported that filming had concluded.
-The filming for the second season began on December 24, 2019.
-On August 17, 2020, production on second season resumed after the COVID-19 halt, and the final two episodes were filmed.
-Filming for the third season began on February 25, 2021 and concluded in mid-September 2021.
-Filming for the fourth season began in August 2022.
+The filming for the second season began in December 2019.
+In August 2020, production on second season resumed after the COVID-19 halt, and the final two episodes were filmed.
+Filming for the third season began in February 2021, and concluded in mid-September 2021.
+Filming for the fourth season began in August 2022 and had wrapped by January 2023.
+Filming for the fifth season began in July 2024.